CONTEMPORARY MUSIC GRANT PROGRAM (CMGP)

 Can I speak with someone from the Music Development Office about my application?

 Yes, we are always happy to talk about your application, however please do this at least two weeks before the closing date.
 Appointments in person are not taken beyond that point, due to the high volume of enquiries.
-Please contact Elizabeth Reid (Program Officer).
+Please contact Elizabeth Reid (Program Manager).

 Do I have to have an ABN to apply?